Demanding civilian government, thousands defy military curfew in Sudan

 Bashir’s downfall was the second time this month that a leader in the region has been forced out after mass demonstrations.
 Algeria’s Abdelaziz Bouteflika, in power since 1999, stepped down on April 2 after six weeks of protests.

-Reporting by Khalid Abdelaziz; Writing by Sami Aboudi; Editing by Giles Elgood
+Reporting by Khalid Abdelaziz; Writing by Sami Aboudi and Yousef Saba; Editing by Giles Elgood